swathi-er-official/CODSOFT/README.md

-# Current WEather Forecast .
+# Current Weather Forecast .

 In this project when user enter place or ZIPCode of the Cirty API retrieves current weather status with Temperature, Humidity, WindSpeed and Description of the weather.